 Culture for Sustainable Development

 Culture is who we are and what shapes our identity.
-Culture contributes to poverty reduction and paves the way for a human-centred, inclusive and equitable development.
-No development can be sustainable without it.
+No development can be sustainable without including culture.